vixdigital/playbook/_plays/02-planning-and-communication/sprint-planning.markdown

 ![Milestone](https://image.ibb.co/hiyesa/Screen_Shot_2017_05_31_at_11_14_19.jpg)

 Even if we plan for a sprint to run for 4 weeks at the end of each week we sit together, re-evaluate and re-assess in order for the team to continue moving towards the project goal.

+Want to know how to run a sprint session?
+[Click here](https://vix.digital/playbook/sprint-planning/)